aws/jsii/docs/configuration.md

 the generic interpretation for those on packages is:

-* `experimental` - the package is not yet ready for production usage, as it is still in the early stages if it's development.
+* `experimental` - the package is not yet ready for production usage, as it is still in the early stages of its development.
-* `stable` - the package is ready for production and it's APIs should be expected to adhere to [semantic versioning].
+* `stable` - the package is ready for production and its APIs should be expected to adhere to [semantic versioning].
 * `deprecated` - the package should no longer be used and may no longer be maintained.
 It is a good practice to set the `deprecated` field in